osilander/203.311/Week6/Week6.md

 - ``-bg``: report depth in BedGraph format
 - ``awk`` command: look at the fourth column (containing the coverage), and only output lines with coverage less than 12.

+Go ahead and `cat` the `low_cov.bed` to the screen.
+You should see four columns: the name of the reference, the start coordinate, end coordinate, and coverage.

-Now we can mask the low coverage regions:
+Now we can mask the low coverage regions using this `.bed` format file:

 ```bash
 bedtools maskfasta -fi kwazulu-natal.fasta -bed low_cov.bed -fo kwazulu-natal-mask.fasta